Mshivam2409/rustduino/docs/docs/core/gating.md

 ---

 The SIM(System Integration Module) is another piece of hardware we need for our microcontroller setup.
-Here, we have used a SIM to enable the appropriate clock gate to enable our I/O port.
+Here, we use a SIM to enable the appropriate clock gate to enable our I/O port.

 ## Function definitions